-How to Use DBGET
+How to Use DBGET/LinkDB

 DBGET and LinkDB

 DBGET is a simple database retrieval system for a diverse range of molecular biology databases.
 Here a database is considered simply as a set of entries, which may be stored in a single file or multiple files.
 Most of the existing molecular biology databases can be treated in this simplified manner, or as so-called flat-file databases.
-Our definition of flat-file is not limited to text data; it also includes other types of data such as GIF images for KEGG pathways, Java graphics for genome maps and expression profiles, and 3D graphics for protein structures.
+Our definition of flat-file is not limited to text data; it also includes other types of data such as images for KEGG pathways, Java graphics for genome maps and expression profiles, and 3D graphics for protein structures.
 This is accomplished by treating a collection of HTML files as a database.

 Because each entry of a database is given a unique identifier, i.e., an entry name or an accession number, the molecular biology databases in the world can be retrieved uniformly by specifying the combination of the database name and the identifier: